 Add app: Install a new app.Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.Allow unsigned apps allow apps with root privileges full access to the device.
-Note
+You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on allow apps with root privileges full access to the device.
+View the security updates in AXIS OS and ACAP apps.